 Jason, Nate, and Chris had always been driven by opportunity rather than a timetable, and another great location came onto their radar in the Loop district.
 South Branch sits along the south branch of the Chicago River and opened in March of 2011.

 In March 2012, Corporate Executive Chef Paul Katz came on board with the opening of Old Town Pour House in the Old Town neighborhood in Chicago.
 Chef Katz elevated the culinary program at this location with a unique and refined approach to American classics, executing each dish with original flavors.
-This stunning space took on a life of its own very quickly, while housing what was the largest craft beer selection on draft in the entire city of Chicago (90 tap handles).
+This stunning space took on a life of its own very quickly while housing what was the largest craft beer selection on draft in the entire city of Chicago (90 tap handles).

 90 tap handles were trumped not by a competitor, but by a brand new Bottleneck location.
-Howells & Hood opened in March 2013, in the ground floor of the iconic and breathtaking Tribune Tower.
+Howells & Hood opened in March 2013, on the ground floor of the iconic and breathtaking Tribune Tower.
 One would be hard-pressed to find a more upbeat and vibrant location on the Magnificent Mile.
-The culinary program is complemented by 119 unique local and global beers on draft, making it the largest draft selection in the city, and likely, the world.
+The culinary program was complemented by 119 unique local and global beers on draft, making it the largest draft selection in the city, and likely, the world.

 The first restaurant outside of Chicago city limits and their first expansion of the original Old Town Pour House brand came in the fall of 2013.
 The new location opened in Oak Brook, Illinois in November 2013.
 Like its sister location, Old Town Pour House, Oak Brook houses 90 local and global beers on draft, craft cocktails, and Modern American cuisine made from scratch.

 July 2016 saw a return to the local dining scene with the fourth Old Town Pour House location opening in Naperville, IL.
-With our popular copper-inlaid bars and tables, custom-milled dark woodwork and high ceilings, Old Town Pour House, Naperville retains the familiar look and feel of the concept, but also presents our first circular bar area, and a unique patio design with permanent heating and a four-sided fireplace to extend the al fresco season.
+With our popular copper-inlaid bars and tables, custom-milled dark woodwork, and high ceilings, Old Town Pour House, Naperville retains the familiar look and feel of the concept but also presents our first circular bar area, and a unique patio design with permanent heating and a four-sided fireplace to extend the alfresco season.

 City Works, KOP opened as part of the brand new Town Center development in King of Prussia, PA in December 2016.
-Just 40 minutes from the center of Philadelphia and a 5-minute drive from the second largest Mall in the US, this restaurant continues the strong focus on local craft beer and a modern American food menu with brilliant twists.
+Just 40 minutes from the center of Philadelphia and a 5-minute drive from the second largest mall in the US, this restaurant continues the strong focus on local craft beer and a modern American food menu with brilliant twists.
 The building is Bottleneck’s first stand-alone unit, built specifically for us, with 8,000 sq. ft. and a mezzanine for additional storage and cooler space.

 2017 got off to a frantic start, with two restaurants opening just six days apart.
 The rapidly expanding portfolio challenged the Bottleneck team to rise to the occasion, bringing the group through another significant period.
-Firstly, City Works, Pittsburgh opened on the day of the downtown Pittsburgh St. Patrick’s Day celebration in March 2017.
+Firstly, City Works in Pittsburgh opened on the day of the downtown Pittsburgh St. Patrick’s Day celebration in March 2017.
 The downtown location in the iconic PPG Place on the south side of Market Square became a natural draw for the area’s residents and commuters.

 Always scouting and reviewing other potential locations for expansion, Bottleneck Management restaurant group is showing no signs of slowing down.
 The company’s growth over the past ten years has been tremendous and has been supported by a very talented team of industry professionals.
-The Bottleneck family looks forward to exploring a span of neighborhoods across the US, and to being a part of each and every community throughout the journey.
+The Bottleneck family looks forward to exploring a span of neighborhoods across the US, and being a part of each community throughout the journey.